Dick Martin: Personal life

 Martin married singer Peggy Connelly in 1957.
 They divorced prior to 1968 and he married Playboy Playmate and Beyond the Valley of the Dolls star Dolly Read in 1971.
 Martin and Read divorced in June 1974, but remarried in 1978 and remained married until his death.

-His son Richard Martin is a television director, film director and film editor.
+Richard Martin, his son from a non-marital relationship with Canadian dancer Doreen Laverick prior to his marriage to Connelly, grew up in Canada and works as a film and television director.

 Death

 Martin died on May 24, 2008, of breathing complications in Santa Monica, California.
 He had lost the use of a lung due to tuberculosis as a teenager and suffered respiratory problems late in life.